 (2) A supervisor must be a licensed nurse or have completed two years of full-time study at an accredited college or university.
 An individual with a high school diploma or general equivalence diploma (GED) may substitute one year of full-time employment in a supervisory capacity in a health care facility, agency, or community-based agency for each required year of college.

-(3) The client in a client managed attendant care program funded by DADS or the Department of Assistive and Rehabilitative Services is not required to meet the standard in paragraph (2) of this subsection.
+(3) The client in a client managed attendant care program funded by HHSC or the Department of Assistive and Rehabilitative Services is not required to meet the standard in paragraph (2) of this subsection.

 (h) Tube feedings and medication administration through a permanently placed gastrostomy tube (g-tube) in accordance with subsection (d)(3) of this section may be performed by an unlicensed person only after successful completion of the training and competency program and procedures described in paragraphs (1) - (5) of this subsection.